pooyagolchian/swapi-pmg/README.md

 It will take care of the formatting for you.
 Prettier creates an abstract syntax tree from your code and uses it to write new code formatted according to a set of rules.
 In addition, I check pretty before every commit by adding a pre-commit hook.
 For more detail check package.json, husky section.

+### AXIOS API factory
+I used the AXIOS instance for the API factory that I considered `S` in `SOLID` for isolation API folder.

 ### Husky